 Get the recipe for Anova Sous Vide Egg Bites with Egg Whites & Roasted Red Pepper

-More Handy InformationResearching and testing these simple recipes was eggs-hilarating with eggs-cellent results, but the best part was nerding out with the #anovafoodnerd fam about it and learning about everyone's home-cooked egg-speriments.
-We hope you're already excited to make these, and we have a few more helpful tips & tricks to share:
+More Handy InformationResearching and testing these simple recipes was eggs-hilarating with eggs-cellent results, but the best part was nerding out with the #anovafoodnerd fam and learning about everyone's home-cooked egg-speriments.
+We hope you're already excited to makesous vide egg bites at home, plus we have a few more helpful tips & tricks to share:

-- For the Paleo option, we also tested a recipe with bacon, red pepper, onion, and 2 Tablespoons of dairy-free pesto from our sauce post.
+- For the Paleo option, we also tested a sous vide egg bites recipe with bacon, red pepper, onion, and 2 Tablespoons of dairy-free pesto from our sauce post.
 It was SUPER DELICIOUS!

-- To make twice as many egg bites, double the recipe!
+To make twice as many sous vide egg bites, double the recipe!
 Or triple it if you want three times as many.
 This is a very easy-to-scale, simple recipe.

 - If you are not going to eat immediately, we do recommend chilling in an ice bath before putting in the refrigerator.
 This is not to "stop the cooking" as much as to ensure that the temperature in your fridge does not increase and affect the quality of your other foods.

-- To reheat, you have multiple options.
+To reheat, you have multiple options.
 You can warm in a 140ºF/60ºC bath for 15 minutes, you can pop into the microwave for 30 - 60 seconds, or you can toast under the broiler.
-And this may be a little early to share, but the Anova Precision Oven is going to be IDEAL for warming these egg bites up with its complete control of both heat AND humidity!
+The Anova Precision Oven is IDEAL for warming sous vide egg bites up with complete control over both heat AND humidity!

 - While making your own variations, experiment!
 Feel free to try any fillings that you want!
 Our one piece if advice is this: for the smoothest consistency, always use a blender or food processor for the eggs and dairy (or dairy replacement) that you choose to use.